A survey of the homology cobordism group

 \subsection{The Predecessor: \texorpdfstring{$\HC$}{Tn}}

-A connected $n$-manifold $M$ with $\partial M = \emptyset$ is called a \emph{homotopy $n$-sphere} if $M$ has the same homotopy type as the unit $n$-dimensional sphere $S^n$, i.e., $M \simeq S^n$.
-The \emph{$n$-dimensional homotopy cobordism group} $\HC$ is defined as where the equivalence relation \emph{h-cobordism}\footnote{The terms \say{\emph{h-cobordism} and \emph{J-equivalence}} were used interchangeably in these references.} $\sim$ is given for two arbitrary homotopy $n$-spheres $M_0$ and $M_1$ as
+An $n$-manifold $M$ with $\partial M = \emptyset$ is called a \emph{homotopy $n$-sphere} if $M$ has the same homotopy type as the unit $n$-dimensional sphere $S^n$, i.e., $M \simeq S^n$.
+The \emph{$n$-dimensional homotopy cobordism group} $\HC$ is defined as where the equivalence relation \emph{h-cobordism}\footnote{The terms \say{h-cobordism} and \say{J-equivalence} were used interchangeably in these references.} $\sim$ is given for two arbitrary homotopy $n$-spheres $M_0$ and $M_1$ as

 After Milnor detected exotic $7$-spheres ($7$-manifolds homeomorphic but not diffeomorphic to $S^7$) in his groundbreaking work \cite{M56}, he also introduced the notion $\HC$ to study homotopy $n$-spheres in an unpublished note \cite{M59} and obtained some partial results on the orders of $\HC$.
 It forms an abelian group under the addition induced by connected sum.
-The zero element of $\HC$ is $S^n$ itself and the inverse elements come with opposite orientation.
+The zero element of $\HC$ is the homotopy cobordism class of $S^n$, and the inverse elements come with opposite orientation.
 Later, Kervaire and Milnor elaborated the structure of $\HC$ systematically in their celebrated article \say{\emph{Groups of homotopy spheres: I}} \cite{KM63}.

 Kervaire and Milnor were able to prove the following powerful statement, independent of the seminal articles of Connell \cite{C67}, Newman \cite{N66}, Smale \cite{S61}, Stallings \cite{St60}, and Zeeman \cite{Z61} about the topological Poincar\'e conjecture and the piecewise linear Poincar\'e conjecture in higher dimensions.\footnote{The topological (resp. piecewise linear, and smooth) Poincar\'e conjecture asserts that every topological (resp. piecewise linear, and smooth) homotopy $n$-sphere is homeomorphic (resp. piecewise linear homeomorphic, and diffeomorphic) to $S^n$.
 The topological and piecewise linear Poincar\'e conjectures were both proved for $n \geq 5$ in aforementioned articles.
 The particular case of $n=4$ for the topological Poincar\'e conjecture was shown in the seminal article of Freedman \cite{F82}, also see the book of Behrens, Kalm\'ar, Kim, Powell, and Ray \cite{BKKPR21}.
 The piecewise linear Poincar\'e conjecture in dimension 4 is still an open problem and is equivalent to the smooth Poincar\'e conjecture in dimension $4$ as a result of the articles of Cerf \cite{Ce68} and Hirsch and Mazur \cite{HM74}, see Rudyak's books \cite[IV.4.27(iv)]{Ru98} and \cite[6.7~Remark]{Ru16} for a detailed explanation.} Furthermore, they created the famous table with a single unknown value, depicted in Table~\ref{tab:elts}.